-We can extract the maximal $n$-fold (complete) Segal space from an $n$-uple one by the following procedure.
-Let us recall and introduce some notation for various model structures on the category of $n$-fold simplicial sets. \begin{itemize} \item $\sSpace^{(C)Se}_{n,f}$, where fibrant objects are (complete) $n$-fold Segal spaces. \item $\sSpace^{(C)Se}_{n,c}$, where fibrant objects are Reedy fibrant (complete) $n$-fold Segal spaces. \item $\sSpace_{(C)Se}^{n,f}$, where fibrant objects are (complete) $n$-uple Segal spaces. \item $\sSpace_{(C)Se}^{n,c}$, where fibrant objects are Reedy fibrant (complete) $n$-uple Segal spaces. \end{itemize} From now, $*\in\{c,f\}$.
-There are (four) Quillen adjunctions
+We can extract the maximal $n$-fold Segal space from an $n$-uple one by the following procedure.
+Let us recall and introduce some notation for various model structures on the category of $n$-uple simplicial spaces. \begin{itemize} \item $\sSpace^{(C)Se}_{n,f}$, where fibrant objects are (complete) $n$-fold Segal spaces. \item $\sSpace^{(C)Se}_{n,c}$, where fibrant objects are Reedy fibrant (complete) $n$-fold Segal spaces. \item $\sSpace_{Se}^{n,f}$, where fibrant objects are $n$-uple Segal spaces. \item $\sSpace_{Se}^{n,c}$, where fibrant objects are Reedy fibrant $n$-uple Segal spaces. \end{itemize} From now, let $*\in\{c,f\}$.
+There are (two) Quillen adjunctions